Shopping Cart

 We offer quotes and estimates free of charge.
 To learn more, please contact us.

-Fillmore Jazz Ambassadors is Inspired by
+Inspiration Behind Fillmore Jazz Ambassadors

-Fillmore Jazz Ambassadors is Inspired by
+Inspiration Behind Fillmore Jazz Ambassadors

 Dizzy Gillespie, Duke Ellington, and Louie Armstrong, in 1955 when Congressman Adam Clayton Powell.
 Jr. convinced U.S. leaders to use jazz to intervene in the Cold War conflict against communism.
 The original jazz ambassadors succeeded in using jazz to help bring peace & introduce democracy in communist countries while experiencing the hardships of urban renewal, racial & economic discrimination and Jim Crow segregation in America.